Unforgettable 11 Day Self Drive Tour of the Complete Ring Road of Iceland & the East Fjords

 Spend the night in Reykjavík.

 Day 2 - Golden Circle with South Iceland

 Spend today exploring the famous Golden Circle to see some of the best-known natural phenomena in Iceland.
 The first stop is Þingvellir National Park.

-Here, you can walk between the tectonic plates in the valley of the Mid-Atlantic Ridge, and explore an area which played a huge role in Iceland's heritage.
+At Þingvellir, you can walk between the tectonic plates in the valley of the Mid-Atlantic Ridge and explore an area that played a huge role in Iceland's heritage.
 It is Iceland's only UNESCO World Heritage Site, as it is the place where early settlers founded what would become the world's longest, ongoing representative parliament.
-You can take an optional snorkelling here, in the crystal clear Silfra ravine.
+You can take optional snorkeling here, in the crystal clear Silfra ravine.

-Next up is the geothermal valley of Haukadalur, filled with hot springs, mud pools and steam vents, where you can see the geysers Strokkur and Geysir.
-Geysir rarely goes off these days, but Strokkur is very active, erupting every 10 minutes or so to heights of over 20 m (66 ft).
+Next up is the geothermal valley of Haukadalur, filled with hot springs, mud pools, and steam vents, where you can see the geysers Strokkur and Geysir.
+Geysir rarely goes off these days, but Strokkur is very active, erupting every 10 minutes or so to heights of over 66 ft (20 m).